Unit 4 - Practice Quiz

 B. Complete Linkage

-D. Average Linkage
+D. Single Linkage

 43 For a dataset with points, what is the time complexity of one iteration of K-Means with clusters and dimensions?